A Housed & Affordable Seattle

 - Create more affordable housing to help increase the number of vacant affordable units throughout Seattle—more vacancies help reduce tenant discrimination.

 - Improve access to renter’s assistance to prevent displacement and assist small landlords who depend on rental income.

 COVID has only exacerbated the crisis of so many residents living unsheltered in our Seattle streets.
 This is a crisis for our community members without a home and a crisis for our entire population that requires immediate and compassionate solutions.
 It makes no sense to sweep people from one location to another when what they need is shelter and housing.
 It makes no sense to have our firefighters and first responders serving as the primary care providers for the unsheltered in our streets.
 I will continue to advance policy solutions that recognize most folks who are living unsheltered need holistic health care and case management services, many have experienced trauma, and that too many of us in Seattle are just one paycheck or health crisis away from being unsheltered ourselves.
-The combination of people working in insecure jobs, the lack of affordable housing options, and the unmet need for health related services all create barriers to having a safe and secure housing – and those faced with homelessness has grown dramatically since COVID.
+The combination of people working in insecure jobs, the lack of affordable housing options, and the unmet need for health related services all create barriers to having safe and secure housing – and those faced with homelessness has grown dramatically since COVID.

-As your City Councilmember, I will work with health care providers and case managers to invest in “Housing First” models that provide a safe place to live, a warm bed, a shower, a place to rest and recover—and then get those who need it in treatment and case management needed.
+As your City Councilmember, I will work with health care providers and case managers to invest in “Housing First” models that provide a safe place to live, a warm bed, a shower, a place to rest and recover—and then get those who need it in treatment and case management.
 This includes supporting permanent supportive housing and shelters for individuals, women, families, and seniors who may have co-occurring disorders.
 I pledge to work with my colleagues in the public health and human services to enact proven best practices so we can arrive at compassionate and health-based solutions for our homeless community.